-SCHOOL OF MEDICINE

-BIOMEDICAL ENGINEERING

-Jason Blohm, BME Nicholas Diehl, BME Joseph Jeffrey, BME Sheng-Yau Lim, BME

-ΤΕΔΜ

-ADVISERS

-Matthew Walker III, Associate Professor of the Practice of Biomedical Engineering James M. Luther, M.D., Assistant Professor of Medicine, Assistant Professor of Pharmacology

-Insulin Infusion Algorithm

-The team's goal was to develop a more controlled method for investigators to study insulin sensitivity and insulin resistance that works with existing equipment.
+SCHOOL OF MEDICINE VANDERBILT UNIVERSITY BIOMEDICAL ENGINEERING Jason Blohm, BME Nicholas Diehl, BME Joseph Jeffrey, BME Sheng-Yau Lim, BME TEAM ADVISERS Matthew Walker III, Associate Professor of the Practice of Biomedical Engineering James M. Luther, M.D., Assistant Professor of Medicine, Assistant Professor of Pharmacology Insulin Infusion Algorithm The team's goal was to develop a more controlled method for investigators to study insulin sensitivity and insulin resistance that works with existing equipment.
 The team designed an algorithm for a hyperinsulinemic clamp that adjusts the infusion rate of glucose to 200 mg/ dL and maintains it at that rate in the subject for 2.5 hours.
 The research of the team adviser focuses on the role of a specific hormone system on glucose regulation, using both human and animal models.
 The team also developed a proof of concept for the algorithm that interfaces with a syringe pump, which could be used in future animal studies.
 From the user interface, the physician can input demographic data and predict glucose infusion rates that the algorithm shows in two graphs.
 Infusion begins via the "INFUSE" button.

-SPONSOR Vanderbilt University Medical Center Department of Pharmacology
+Vanderbilt University Medical Center Department of Pharmacology

-VANDERBILT VUNIVERSITY MEDICAL CENTER

-James Ford, BME Rachel Howell, BME Ivy Lee, BME Annalee Schuck, BME Caroline Stiles, BME

-ADVISERS

-Donald Lee, M.D., Professor of Orthopaedics and Rehabilitation

-Sumit Pruthi, M.D., Associate Professor of Radiology and Pediatrics, Chief of Pediatric Neuroradiology

-SPONSOR

-Vanderbilt University Medical Center

-BIOMEDICAL ENGINEERING

-3-D Printed Bones

-The team created exact models of bones from 10 distal humerus fracture surgeries performed at Vanderbilt University Medical Center to determine the efficacy of 3-D bone models for preoperative planning.
-In a retrospective study of complex distal humerus fractures, the team asked three surgeons to examine an X-ray, 2D CT scan, 3-D rendering, and the 3-D printed bone model for each procedure.
-The survey included quantitative questions about the size of plate to be used and qualitative questions.
-With the 3-D bone modeling process, a surgeon can visualize all angles of the bone, accurately fit and contour plates, and manipulate the fractured pieces to prepare for the operation.
+VANDERBILT VUNIVERSITY MEDICAL CENTER James Ford, BME Rachel Howell, BME Ivy Lee, BME Annalee Schuck, BME Caroline Stiles, BME ADVISERS Donald Lee, M.D., Professor of Orthopaedics and Rehabilitation Sumit Pruthi, M.D., Associate Professor of Radiology and Pediatrics, Chief of Pediatric Neuroradiology SPONSOR Vanderbilt University Medical Center BIOMEDICAL ENGINEERING 3D Printed Bones The team created exact models of bones from 10 distal humerus fracture surgeries performed at Vanderbilt University Medical Center to determine the efficacy of 3D bone models for preoperative planning.
+In a retrospective study of complex distal humerus fractures, the team asked three surgeons to examine an X-ray, 2D CT scan, 3D rendering, and the 3D printed bone model for each procedure.
+The survey included quantitative questions about the size of plate to be used and qualitative questions about how confident the surgeon was in his or her pre-op decisions.
+With the 3D bone modeling process, a surgeon can visualize all angles of the bone, accurately fit and contour plates, and manipulate the fractured pieces to prepare for the operation.
 The team will publish the findings of its retrospective analysis.
-3-D bone modeling could improve operating room efficiency and patient outcomes for complex distal humerus fracture cases.
+3D bone modeling could improve operating room efficiency and patient outcomes for complex distal humerus fracture cases.